OpenCloses in 192 days

 Processing and Agreement

-- The committee provides a consensus funding recommendation to the CEO.
+- Applications are assessed by an internal committee, which provides a consensus funding recommendation to the CEO.

 - Applicants are notified by email of the funding outcome.